soooooyoung/iocp-study/README.md

 {
 private:
 	std::array<std::uint8_t, 8096> mBuffer;
 	int mReadPos = 0;
 	int mWritePos = 0;
 //..
 }
 ```

-Inheritance ensures proper memory alignment, allowing the system to access the OVERLAPPED fields directly.
+This simplified proper memory alignment, allowing the system to access the OVERLAPPED fields directly.
 It also eliminated the need for pointer arithmetic to retrieve the rest of the context.
 However, it is important to note that such inheritance might be considered misuse of inheritance because such relationship doesn't semantically exist between Network Context and OVERLAPPED.